Weight for Robustness: A Comprehensive Approach towards Optimal Fault-Tolerant Asynchronous ML: Introduction

 \textbf{Contributions.} We explore the asynchronous Byzantine setting under the fundamental framework of Stochastic Convex Optimization (SCO)~\citep{hazan2016introduction}.
 Our work is the first to achieve a convergence rate that diminishes with the number of honest data samples and updates and does not explicitly depend on the problem's dimension.
 In the absence of Byzantine workers, our rate matches the optimal performance of Byzantine-free asynchronous settings.
 This stands in contrast to previous efforts on Byzantine, which did not attain diminishing rates or dimensionality independence, even without Byzantine workers.
 We also show the effectiveness of our approaches in practice.
 Our contributions: \begin{itemize}[leftmargin=1em] \item We quantify the difficulty in asynchronous scenarios by considering the \emph{number of Byzantine updates}, which is more natural than the standard measure of \emph{number of Byzantine workers}. \item We identify the need to utilize weighted aggregators rather than standard ones in favor of asynchronous Byzantine problems.
 Towards doing so, we extend the robust aggregation framework to allow and include weights and develop appropriate (weighted) rules and a meta-aggregator. \item \textbf{Achieving Optimal Convergence}: We incorporate our weighted robust framework with a recent double momentum mechanism, leveraging its unique features to achieve an optimal convergence rate for the first time in asynchronous Byzantine ML. \end{itemize}

-\paragraph{Related Work.} A long line of studies has explored the synchronous Byzantine setting (see e.g.,~ \cite{alistarh2018byzantine,karimireddy2020byzantine, karimireddy2021learning, allouah2023fixing, farhadkhani2022byzantine, allen2020byzantine, el2021distributed, dahanlevy2024}). \cite{alistarh2018byzantine,karimireddy2021learning} demonstrated that historical information is crucial for optimal performance in Byzantine scenarios; and \cite{karimireddy2021learning} introduced the idea of combining generic aggregation rules, together with standard momentum with a parameter of \(1/\sqrt{T}\) to effectively incorporates \(\sqrt{T}\) iterations of historical gradients.
+\paragraph{Related Work.} A long line of studies has explored the synchronous Byzantine setting (see e.g.,~ \cite{alistarh2018byzantine,karimireddy2020byzantine, karimireddy2021learning, allouah2023fixing, farhadkhani2022byzantine, allen2020byzantine, el2021distributed, dahanlevy2024}). \cite{alistarh2018byzantine,karimireddy2021learning} demonstrated that historical information is crucial for optimal performance in Byzantine scenarios; and \cite{karimireddy2021learning} introduced the idea of combining generic aggregation rules with standard momentum, using a parameter of $\Theta(1/\sqrt{T})$, which effectively incorporates $\Theta(\sqrt{T})$ iterations of historical gradients.
 Additionally, \cite{dahanlevy2024} showed that a double momentum approach is effective by taking a momentum parameter of \(1/T\), capturing the entire gradient history.

 Robust aggregators such as Coordinate-wise Trimmed Mean (CWTM) \citep{yin2018byzantine}, Krum \citep{blanchard2017machine}, Geometric Median (GM) \citep{chen2017distributed}, CWMed \citep{yin2018byzantine}, and Minimum Diameter Averaging \citep{guerraoui2018hidden} have also proven to be highly beneficial in synchronous settings and have been evaluated within robust frameworks \citep{allouah2023fixing, karimireddy2020byzantine, farhadkhani2022byzantine, dahanlevy2024}.
 However, not all robust aggregators achieve optimal performance, leading to the development of meta-aggregators \citep{karimireddy2020byzantine, allouah2023fixing, dahanlevy2024} to enhance their effectiveness.
 While standard aggregation works well in synchronous settings, where outputs are averaged across all workers, it is less suitable for asynchronous settings, where updates are processed individually as they arrive \citep{ arjevani2020tight}.